Little Bunty Lodge sits amidst the wonderful New Forest National Park, just over one mile from the market town of New Milton.

 Completing the ground floor of Little Bunty Lodge is a lavish, mosaic-tiled shower room, with a walk-in shower.

-The awe-inspiring landscapes of the New Forest National Park are available from the doorstep; the area is bursting with wildlife, outdoor activities and astounding scenery to go along with it.
+The awe-inspiring landscapes of the New Forest National Park are available at the end of the road; the area is bursting with wildlife, outdoor activities and astounding scenery to go along with it.

 Head slightly south to the market town of New Milton, benefiting from a choice of amenities.